- Free Edition

 Privileged accounts, such as admin or C-level executive accounts, are often prone to attacks.
 If an attacker gets hold of the credentials of any of these accounts, they’ll have access to the most important data and resources in the network, and the repercussions could be irreversible.
 To reduce risk, organizations must protect their high-risk accounts with additional layers of security.

-Deploying MFA not only helps organizations fortify access, but also helps them comply with data regulatory norms, like the PCI DSS, the GDPR, NIST 800-63B, SOX, and HIPAA.
+Deploying an MFA software not only helps organizations fortify access, but also helps them comply with data regulatory norms, like the PCI DSS, the GDPR, NIST 800-63B, SOX, and HIPAA.

 According to global statistics: